AayushPanda/arduinoProjects/README.md

 # arduinoProjects
-Temporary, just to have online backup.
+Temporary, and only just to have online backup.